 Fresh basil is readily available in most supermarkets and can be found in the produce section packed in plastic clamshell containers or sold as full plants.
 When buying fresh basil, look for bright green leaves that are not browning or dried on the edges.
 Dried basil is sold in jars and found in the spice aisle.

-If you grow basil, pinching back the flowers will encourage more leaf growth and produce large plants by the end of the season.
-However, the white flowers are edible.
+It is easy to grow your own basil, whether in the garden or a pot on the windowsill.
+Pinching back the flowers will encourage more leaf growth and produce large plants by the end of the season.

 How to store fresh basil depends on what form you have purchased.
 Fresh basil leaves should be kept in the refrigerator layered in damp paper towels and stored in a plastic bag where they will last up to four days.
 Basil with the stems can be placed upright in a jar of water, the leaves covered with a plastic bag (secured to the top of the jar).
 When left in the refrigerator they will last up to a week; make sure to change the water daily.
 A plant should be left in a sunny spot and watered regularly to keep the soil moist.